FrankN88/FrankN88-first_milestone_new/README.md

 1. [Bootstrap 4.6:](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Tiny png:](https://tinypng.com/)
-    - Tiny png was used to compress images.
+    - Tiny png was used to compress all of the images.
 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the fonts.
 1. [Font Awesome:](https://fontawesome.com/)